 If you do not receive financial assistance, you would pay an estimated $59,847 in expenses for the 2018-2019 academic year.
 These expenses include fees and health insurance, which all students, even LEEP scholars, are expected to pay.

 International students who do plan to apply for financial assistance are still expected to demonstrate the ability to cover a significant percentage of the cost of their education.
 This includes students who wish to be considered for the Presidential LEEP Scholarship or the Global Scholars Program.
-On average, international students at Clark pay $30,000 per year.
+On average, international students at Clark pay at least $30,000 per year.

 Keep in mind that you may have additional expenses, such as plane tickets and visa fees, for which we are not able to offer assistance.